 ES6 interview questions

 Are you a qualified ECMAScript programmer who works on client-side scripting on the internet?
 If yes, then more training in ECMAScript 6 will certainly help you to crack ES6 interview questions and open the door to more opportunities for you.
 As an ECMAScript 6 developer, you will be able to use a new syntax to write more complex applications that involve various classes and modules.
-With features such as arrow functions, typed arrays, and math improvements, you can train yourself to build larger applications as well as libraries.
-IndiaHires will provide you all the information as to how you can crack ES6 interview questions and answers.

 ES6 interview questions list